samaita/blog/content/posts/what-i-found-by-auditing-my-address-benchmark.md

 After review:  52.8%
 ```

-The score increased by **3.7 percentage points** without changing the address-resolution engine.
+The score increased by **3.7 percentage points** without changing the engine.
 The API did not improve in this step; the benchmark became more reliable because I corrected the data used to measure it.

+[The benchmark v0.1.0-alpha-revision-106-1](https://samaita.com/projects/address-quality/benchmark/v0.1.0-alpha-revision-106-1) document shows this improvement.

 ## Then confidence 1.0 started looking suspicious